MV10/EventStreamDotNet/Docs/patterns.md

 Events can be written individually or in groups.
 For example, if the primary account holder and their spouse live at the same address, when they move, a batch of three domain events may be needed (7, 8, 9).
 These are still always recorded as a sequence.
 Should circumstances require removing the spouse from the system, a new `Spouse Removed` event #10 will be added to the end of the stream.
 Event #2, `Spouse Changed` will still always exist as part of the history of this instance of the domain data model.

+A very interesting and useful side-effect of delta logging is that the event streap represents a 100% complete audit log.
+It is possible to go back to _any_ point in time during the history of a given domain data object to determine what the state of the data was, and what happened to it afterwards.

 ### Snapshots

 Most ES systems support the concept of "snapshots" -- a point-in-time copy of the domain model state.
-In practice, you don't want to load and replay every event in the history of a given domain object, so ES systems have various ways to update a stored snapshot as new events are posted to the event log.
+In practice, you don't want to load and replay every event in the history of a given domain object before you can use it (although there are ES systems which work that way), so the library provides various ways to update a stored snapshot as new events are posted to the event log.
 It is important that the client application is written with the understanding that the snapshot is only a copy and may not reflect the latest events in the log.
-(This is what is meant by the event stream itself being "the source of truth" -- the snapshot is _not_ the "real" data, only the event stream is.)
+This is what is meant by the event stream itself being "the source of truth" -- the snapshot is _not_ the "real" data, only the event stream is.

 It is also important that the client application does not modify any copy of the domain data it receives.
 Instead, it must issue commands which produce some sort of domain event, describing the changes that resulted from the command.
 Typically issuing a command also returns an updated copy of the domain model -- again, just a copy, which may or may not also be stored into the database as a snapshot.

 The technical term for this architectural pattern is Eventual Consistency.
 This is the idea that not all systems are always in perfect synchronization.
 Programmers don't like this, it seems messy, but interestingly, business users are normally comfortable with it -- this is how the real world works.
 An account balance won't immediately reflect a deposit.
 Concepts like accounts receivable are directly related.
-In the real world, it is often desirable to keep that snapshot as up-to-date as possible, and the library does support snapshot updates after every event or every batch of events.
+An order may have been received but inventory hasn't been updated yet (also implying the order may be rejecte).
+While these are common business concepts, in the real world, it is often desirable to keep that snapshot as up-to-date as possible, and the library does support snapshot updates after every event or every batch of events.
 With modern database technology and server performance, the overhead is rarely significant.

 ### Projections